coderofsalvation/spadmin/README.md

 ## States / events

-An eventbus is handy to easily distribute data/events, state is handy to unregister/ignore code execution
+An eventbus is handy to easily distribute data/events:

     spadmin.bus.state("normal")